 2015 Acme Brick Company

 The Fort Worth Chamber of Commerce, with more than 2,000 member businesses, is recognized as one of the nation's top economic development organizations.
 Through business-to-business marketing, educational events, economic development, workforce development and government advocacy, the Fort Worth Chamber assumes a leadership role in making Fort Worth, the 16th largest city in the United States, a premier location in which to live, work and do business.

 About Acme Brick Company

-Acme Brick Company, the largest U.S. brick company, is a member of the Berkshire Hathaway family of companies headed by famed investor Warren Buffett.
-Acme was established on April 17th, 1891 and celebrated its 125th birthday this past April 17th.
+Acme Brick Company, the largest U.S.-owned brick manufacturer, is a member of the Berkshire Hathaway family of companies headed by famed investor Warren Buffett.
+Acme was established on April 17, 1891 and celebrated its 125th birthday this past April 17.